 Since the logo is an integral part of your business, it’s critical to follow specific steps when you’re designing it.
 If you’re creating your logo from scratch, here are some of the steps to guide you in the process:

 1- Establish Your Brand Identity

-You want your customers to be able to identify your business logo or re-branding logo easily whenever they see it on a variety of business materials, including printed media, promotional materials like marketing infographics, promotional pens and keyrings, business cards, letterheads and envelopes, your company stationery, and more.
+You want your customers to be able to identify your business logo or re-branding logo easily whenever they see it on a variety of business materials, including printed media, promotional materials like marketing infographics, videos, promotional pens and keyrings, business cards, letterheads, and envelopes, your company stationery, and more.
 That’s why before you decide on your design, you should first establish your brand identity.